lizzy596/Node_Server_Deconstructed/README.md

 UDP- FAST, UNRELIABLE lightweight, 8 bytes for a header, connectionless, consistency, will send data no matter what, doesnt care about packet loss or order, big win is that it is very fast.
 TCP- RELIABLE connection-based, you must go through a three-way handshake, 1. client says id like to connect 2. server says yes or no 3. data starts streaming, very reliable.
-Delivery acknowledgements, lets client know the data was received, retransmission of data is possible, packets in order
+Delivery acknowledgements let client know the data was received, retransmission of data is possible, packets in order

-Initally http just made to pass around html, now it can pass many types of digital files.
+Initally http was just made to pass around html, now it can pass many types of digital files.
 First webpage ever: http://info.cern.ch/.
-HTT is only connected when required.
+HTTP is only connected when required.
 It can disconnect and re-establish the connection to send a response.
 It is stateless-there is no dialogue.
 Once the connection is closed to two machines forget each other.
 As soon as the request hits the server the http connection is terminated.
 The TCP connection is still open.
 The http connection will reopen to send the response.

 HTTP Mesage: